“The world is a book, and those who do not travel read only a page.” -St. Augustine

 Now that you’ve responsibly planned for you trip financially, it’s time to make sure you will be able to make the most of it.
 Doing your due diligence for your upcoming trip is a vital component of enjoying that trip and feeling like you did it well.
 I really do not suggest just “winging it” on a trip that you have saved up for and planned out months in advance.
 You will miss so many things that you will learn about after the tip.
 Ask me how I know.

 For photographers, the main thing here is finding good locations to photograph and good times to do so.
 Hop on Google and see if there are any ebooks out there for your destination written by photographers.
 Most places will have these, you just have to find them and be willing to pay.
 Other sites will have articles written by photographers listing the best spots to take photos at certain locations.
-I have a few of these on my site.

 It's Just That Simple